Paola’s Leverages Yext to Keep Customers Coming Back for Traditional Italian Cuisine

 Weinstein was willing to take on each listing and publisher by hand for Paola’s, if need be, but first she wanted to see what technological solutions were available.
-“I thought,” recalls Weinstein, “that there must be something out there to help me.
+“I thought, there must be something out there to help me.
 Instead of me going in, one by one, claiming the business, I wanted something to help me make those updates all at once.
-I knew I could get to the most important websites, but to clean up Paola’s digital presence quickly and everywhere, I struggled with how to do that.
+I knew I could get to the most important websites, but to clean up Paola’s search experience quickly and everywhere, I struggled with how to do that.
 Location is such a necessity and a significant opportunity for restaurateurs, yet most really don’t have big budgets for search engine optimization,” she explains.
 “And then I found Yext.”

 Chef Bottero understands that running a restaurant in today’s world means being equally active in the kitchen and online.